rainmanh/jumpscale_core8/docs/AYS/G8OS-FS.md

 - Metadata files
 - Binary files

-There is one metadata file for each AYS service template or AYS service instance.
+There is one metadata file for each AYS actor template or AYS service instance.

 The following is an excerpt of the metadata files of the `jumpscale__base` services: